Rasan (organization): Legal challenges

-The fusion of the pride flag and the Kurdish flag results in a flag that is visually divided into two distinct sections.
-On the left side, the colors of the Kurdish flag display their cultural symbolism, while on the right side, the rainbow flag signifies inclusivity and diversity.
-Serving as a focal point, the middle part of the flag showcases the Roj emblem, a symbol of the Kurdish heritage.
-This flag represents the harmonious blending of LGBTQ+ pride and Kurdish identity, embodying the values of equality, unity, and cultural pride.

 Iraq has no laws to help or provide legal protection for LGBT individuals, despite continuous attacks on the LGBTQ community.
 The lack of condemnation by the media or public figures does not help the escalating situations in the Iraqi region.
 There are still problems with self-expression for to LGBTQ people, whose freedoms are restricted.
 Ambiguous articles in the Iraqi Penal Code, overly-broadly written public morality-type laws, such as articles 393, 394, 400, and 401 in the Kurdistan region, and articles 376, 394, 398, 397, 402, 403, 502 in Iraq are abused to detain LGBTQ people in the region.

 Legally, sexual relations, whether homosexual or heterosexual, are not criminalized, but there are numerous reports about executions and floggings carried out in places controlled by militias and religious militants.
 Since the Kurdistan region has autonomy status, they have adopted their own laws which do not criminalize same-sex relations, but some LGBTQ people are arrested regardless.
 (Note: According to the Kurdish Penal Code on sexual misconduct, in case the sexual relation did not violate any of the following 6 conditions, the sexual relation is legal: